wtesto/GoFlagHybPipeline/README.md

 ## Workflow overview

 This workflow is very simple and involves five shell scripts that preprocess GoFlag data for a HybPiper run, run HybPiper, and then process the output a HybPiper run for downstream analyses.
 The numbered prefixes in the script names indicate the order that they are to be run in.
+The workflow is designed to **run in a single directory** with all of the files in this repository, plus your zipped .fastq files.

 Additional files include:

 - **adapters.fasta**: this is fasta file containing the Illumina i5 and i7 adapter sequences.

--**combinedTarget.fasta**: this is a fasta file containing sequence data for all 251 GoFlag references.
+- **combinedTarget.fasta**: this is a fasta file containing sequence data for all 251 GoFlag references.
 For a complete list of the references and the number of loci covered by each, see **refSeqs.txt**.
+Custom target files can be generated from this file using the **1_extractSequences.sh** script.

+- **refSeqs.txt**: this is a text file listing all 251 of the GoFlag references, which were obtained from 1KP transcriptomes and whole genome sequences.

+- **selectSamples.sh** this is an additional shell script that can be used at the start of the workflow to select raw reads files for a subset of samples and place them in a separate directory so they can be easily moved to the working directory to be analyzed.

+- **target.fa** this is an example custom target file generated from **combinedTarget.fasta** using the **1_extractSequences.sh** script.